paul-homer/security-guidance/docs/baseline-for-azure-accounts.md

 ## The base principle

-All MoJ Azure accounts **SHALL** utilise a series of agreed configurations to enable and support good tenancy within Azure, and a suitable cyber security posture.
+All MoJ Azure Subscriptions **SHALL** utilise a series of agreed configurations to enable and support good tenancy within Azure, and a suitable cyber security posture.

 ### Anti-solutionising